pmanojlovic/flint/docs/masking.md

 ## Available statistics

-`Flint` currently supports two statistics to identify pixels of significance that contain emission to clean.
+`Flint` currently supports two statistics to identify pixels of significance that should be cleaned.

 ### Signal-to-noise (SNR)